All-day 'Virtual' Acorn session #6, Saturday 1st August 2020, 9am - 11pm [NOW FULL!]

 Some notes from Tricky about the latest build below ...

-For comparison, the original arcade version of Moon Patrol can be played online here.tricky wrote: ↑Sun Jul 26, 2020 1:15 pm Looks like it has been a year and a half since my last demo!
+tricky wrote: Sun Jul 26, 2020 1:15 pm Looks like it has been a year and a half since my last demo!

 It still looks the same!